iancarscadden/iancarscadden/README.md

 What I care about:
 - Mobile apps 😊
-- Building products people actually use daily
+- Building products people actually use
 - IoT projects
 - Speech to speech AI simulations